CareEvolution/mydatahelps-rest-api-python-quickstart/README.md

-# RKStudio REST API Python Quickstart
+# MyDataHelps REST API Python Quickstart

-This script is a demonstration of how to access the [RKStudio REST API](https://developer.rkstudio.careevolution.com/api/) using Python3.
+This script is a demonstration of how to access the [MyDataHelps REST API](https://developer.mydatahelps.org/) using Python3.
 It gives an example of obtaining an access token and making a simple query to the API.
 You can use this app for reference, or modify it to test out your own API requests in a development environment.

 ## Prerequisites